felixwallis/genei-notepad-google-docs-exporter/README.md

 2. [Enable the Google Docs API](https://console.cloud.google.com/apis/library/docs.googleapis.com) for your project from the Google Cloud Console.
 3. Create credentials for the Google Docs API:
     - Visit the Enabled APIs and services tab in the Google Cloud Console, select the Google Docs API, and click the Create Credentials button.
-    - GNGDE requires access to user data, so choose this option when choosing a credential type.
+    - GNGDE requires access to user data, so pick this option when choosing a credential type.
     - Fill in the OAuth consent screen page using the app name genei-notepad-google-docs-exporter.
-    - Use your email for the user support email and developer contact information fields.
+    - Use your email for the 'user support email' and 'developer contact information' fields.
     - Enable the ./auth/documents scope for the OAuth credential so GNGDE can create and edit Google Docs.
     - Select ‘Desktop app’ as the application type for the OAuth Client ID and give the OAuth 2.0 Client a name.
 4. After creating an OAuth 2.0 Client, visit the Credentials tab in the Google Cloud Console and download the OAuth credentials as a .JSON file.
 Rename this file google_docs_credentials.json and save it in the route directory of this project.
 The file should look like this: